 I am not directly affiliated with any non profit organizations nor do I do any regular volunteer work.
 While I believe both can be wonderful ways to serve the community, I prefer to serve on an individual basis doing what I do best.
 Therefore, operating off the principles of yoga dharma (my life's purpose), I teach to those truly interested in learning and helping themselves - regardless of price.

-My rates are a direct reflection of my ongoing commitment to my work, which means continuing education in the form of workshops and trainings, in both yoga and Pilates, as well as updating certifications.
-While my rates are competitive, I do realize that some may not be able to afford my class rates.
+My rates are competitive and a direct reflection of my ongoing commitment to my work, which means continuing education in the form of workshops and trainings, in both yoga and Pilates, as well as updating my certifications.
 Because of my dharma, I would never turn away a student that is truly interested in learning, and for those with limited means, taking into account your financial comfort and the importance these classes hold for you, we will be happy to talk with you about an appropriate fee.

 Please contact me directly for class rates or for more information.

 I teach both yoga and pilates at my studio in Punta de Mita as week as Four Seasons, St. Regis, Los Veneros/El Farrallon, Punta del Burro, Litibu, Sayulita and San Pancho.
 My yoga classes are based on the teachings of Krishnamacharya (as taught at KYM in India) and focus on breath with movement and proper alignment, working towards a specific goal.
 Whenever possible I like to teach students individually as I feel no two people are the same, therefore their practices shouldn't be the same.
 Yoga and Pilates are two completely different disciplines and like to honor both of them independently, however depending on the needs of the clients I sometimes to bring in some aspects of both.
 Depending on the individual, I can teach from a fitness or therapeutic approach and have experience in working with many conditions and health issues.

 Yoga - All group classes held at the studio are kept small on purpose.
 When people ask what style of yoga I practice, my answer is Yoga.
 This concept of "Yoga style" is a newer, more western approach to yoga and I feel it's very limiting and detrimental to yoga.
 If what I teach needs to be classified, then I usually say Hatha yoga according to the tradition of Krishnamacharya and his son TKV Desikachar as taught at KYM in India; it's sometimes strong, sometimes slow, but always with the breath and appropriate for the individual.
 In our tradition we use the breath as our guide and if we stay in accordance with the breath, then the body will be aligned.
 It's not our practice to use big hands-on adjustments to get people in a "perfect posture", everyones body is their own personal space and that space should be treated with respect and not forced to go deeper.
 If one is patient and practices appropriately, they will naturally progress, but it will only happen with time, non-attachment and breath.